CFB Trenton: Present operations

 CFB Trenton plays a key support role for the National Search and Rescue Program, being home to Joint Rescue Coordination Centre Trenton (JRCC Trenton) which is jointly staffed by the RCAF and Canadian Coast Guard personnel who have responsibility for coordinating aircraft and marine rescue incidents in central and Arctic Canada.
 The RCAF also operates the Canadian Mission Control Centre (CMCC) from the base, which is tasked with monitoring the Cospas-Sarsat system that detects transmissions from emergency locating beacons on aircraft or marine vessels in distress through Canada's search and rescue area of responsibility.

 The Canadian Army also operates the Canadian Army Advanced Warfare Centre, formerly known as the Canadian Parachute Centre.

 In addition, the Canadian Joint Incident Response Unit (CJIRU), a CBRN capability which is part of the Canadian Special Operations Forces Command is based at CFB Trenton.

+In 2023, the commander of CFB Trenton and 8 Wing was Colonel Leighton James, who was sworn in as base commander on October 5, 2023.

-The current commander of CFB Trenton and 8 Wing is Colonel Ryan Deming, who assumed his post July 26, 2019.
+As of 2024, the CFB Trenton and 8 Wing commander is Colonel J.A.
+Bowser.
+Colonel Bowser was sworn in on July 17, 2024.

 Other operations

 Quinte International Air Show

 In 2016, the former base commander, Colonel Colin Keiver and Chief Warrant Officer Darcy Elder, had recreated the Quinte International Air Show which had not been held since 2003.
 There had been plans for the air show to be held biennially, though there had been no air show in 2018.
 Mark Goulden, the commander at the time of the cancellation, stated "Operations at 8 Wing Trenton is our priority, whether it be helping Canadians during disasters such as the British Columbia wildfires, delivering humanitarian aid internationally, or supplying Canadian Armed Forces missions around the world.
 It is with these operational commitments in mind that 8 Wing Trenton has made the difficult decision to cancel the 2018 Quinte International Air Show."
 Throughout 2020, it was unclear whether or not there would be an air show any time in the future due to CFB Trenton being at the forefront of Canada's efforts to gain control over the COVID-19 virus.

+In connection with the Royal Canadian Air Force's 100th anniversary the 2024 show is ran at CFB Trenton through the Canada Day weekend.

 Quinte International Air Show 2016

 The 2016 air show attracted close to 80,000 visitors.
-The theme for that year was the commemoration of the British Commonwealth Air Training Plan (BCATP) with it being the 75th Anniversary since the BCATP had commenced.
-Aircraft from multiple Air Forces around the world attended including the United States Air Force, Royal Air Force and Mexican Air Force.
+The theme was the commemoration of the British Commonwealth Air Training Plan (BCATP) with it being the 75th Anniversary since the BCATP had commenced.
+Aircraft from multiple air forces around the world attended including the United States Air Force, Royal Air Force and Mexican Air Force.

 Some of the aircraft performing at the air show included: